 - Type the collaborator’s email address in the email field

 - Click the pencil icon and select whether he/she can edit, comment or view the project plan.

 - Click Done.

-Receive Email Notification of changes to Google Sheets project plan
+Receive Email Notifications of changes to the Google Sheets project plan

-You can stay updated on changes made to the project plan with email notification.
-To set email notification, go to Tools>Notification rules.
-With this, you can set to receive any changes done to the project plan right way to your inbox.
+You can stay updated on changes made to the project plan with email notifications.
+To set email notifications, go to Tools>Notification rules.
+With this, you can set to receive any changes done to the project plan in your inbox.